chef/kitchen-vcenter/README.md

 The following parameters should be set in the `driver_config` for the individual platform.

- - `template` - Template or virtual machine to use when cloning the new machine
+ - `template` - Template or virtual machine to use when cloning the new machine (needs to be a VM for linked clones)
  - `datacenter` - Name of the datacenter to use to deploy into

 ### Optional Parameters